foxglove/docs/docs/12-foxglove-agent/0-introduction.md

 ---
 title: Introduction
-description: The Foxglove Agent is a process that runs on your robot.
-It's designed to monitor the robot's filesystem for logs and notify the Foxglove control plane when recordings are available for import.
+description: The Foxglove Agent runs on your device and monitors its filesystem for recordings.
 ---

 import AccountRequiredHeader from "../../src/components/docs/icons/AccountRequiredHeader";

 <AccountRequiredHeader badgeText="Requires Enterprise plan" />

-The Foxglove Agent is a process that runs on your robot.
-It's designed to monitor the robot's filesystem for logs and notify the Foxglove control plane when recordings are available for import.
-You control which recordings are imported and when by selecting them for import.
+The Foxglove Agent runs on your device and monitors its filesystem for recordings.
+It then notifies Foxglove when they are available for import.
+These recordings appear on your [Recordings page](https://console.foxglove.dev/recordings) and can be imported on demand.

-Your [Devices page](https://console.foxglove.dev/devices) lists the robots in your organization.
-Each device may or may not have an agent running.
-To set up a Foxglove Agent, you'll create a Device Token for authorization, and install a single binary on your robot.
-You are responsible for the monitoring and lifecycle of the agent process.
+Follow the [installation instructions](./1-installation.md) to get started.